How to (Successfully) Outsource Your Content Writing

 Wait, doesn't this go against the whole point of this article?

-It's a small investment that will save you lots of time and money in the long run when your outsourcing goes smoothly.
+It's a relatively small time investment that will save you a ton of time and money in the long run when your outsourcing goes smoothly.

-How to Outsource Your Content Writing (and actually get results)
+How to Outsource Your Content Writing (and Get Results)

 Build a Hub and Spoke Model to Manage Freelance Writers